jcarterlab/Sweet-Home-Alabama/sweet_home_alabama.md

 ## **Summary**

-The movie Sweet Home Alabama touches upon the tension some people face between big city life and the comfort of home.
-But what if you could have the benefits of living in a major city with less of the negative side effects?
-Are some global cities better than others?
+The movie Sweet Home Alabama touches on the tension some face between big city life and the benefits of somewhere smaller that feels like home.
+But what if you could have the benefits of living in a major global city with less of the negative side effects?
+Are some international hubs better than others when it comes to quality of life?
 This project uses data from a range of sources to tackle that question.
 The answer is yes.